deerwalkrnd/dlc-desktop-app/docs/docs/contact.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

+# Contact Information

-# If you disover any bugs and or want to provide feedback, please reach out to us at
+If you disover any bugs and or want to provide feedback, please reach out to us at

 `aakancha dot thapa @ deerwalk dot edu dot np`